squeeglii/grapplemod-restitched/docs/v2_update.md

    - Saved to NBT so states persist across restarts.
    - Should work in server crashes too if hooked for long enough.

+### Compatibility API

+ - To make solving conflicts with mods easier, there's a new compatability API!
+   - It grants access to basic utility actions like enabling + disabling hooks
+   - It has events for mods to listen in on which should help reducing physics issues.

 ### More Customizations!

  - Added the 'Style' category